alichtman/gardening-starter-pack/docs/design.md

 ---

-This method of hooking syscalls is currently undetected by `chkrootkit`, but can be detected by [Tyton](https://github.com/nbulischeck/tyton).
+This method of hooking syscalls is currently undetected by `chkrootkit`, as it does not modify the Interrupt Descriptor Table or the Syscall Table.
+It can, however, be detected by [`Tyton`](https://github.com/nbulischeck/tyton).
+I have reproduced both of these claims.

 ### Rootkit Configuration

 The rootkit configuration process is done interactively using the `setup.py` script.

-There are three functionalities you can currently use:
+There are four functionalities you can currently use:

 1. Hide files/folders.
 2. Block removal of the rootkit.
 3. Escalate privileges to root.
+4. Send pings to machine regardless of firewall rules.

 <!-- 3. reverse_shell_ip -->